oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`, and must be kept to a reasonable length.
 This ensures that they can be safely used to to form resource names that meet Kubernetes resource and DNS1123 naming requirements.
-(When generating pod and service names, the operator will convert configured names to lower case and substitute a hyphen (`-`) for each underscore (`_`).)
-For more details, see [Meet Kubernetes resource name restrictions](#meet-kubernetes-resource-name-restrictions").
+For more details, see [Meet Kubernetes resource name restrictions](#meet-kubernetes-resource-name-restrictions).

 * _Node Ports:_ If you choose to expose any WebLogic channels outside the Kubernetes cluster using a `NodePort`, for example, the administration port or a T3 channel to allow WLST access, you need to ensure that you allocate each channel a